achiwa912/daemonlord/README.md

 From the Castle menu, you can visit several places, but you want to go to Hawthorne Tavern now so type `h`.

-<a id="org168e246"></a>
+<a id="org1af445f"></a>

 ### Hawthorne Tavern

     | * *** The Hawthorne Tavern ***                             |
     |   Command? - a)dd r)emove i)nspect d)ivvy gold l)eave >    |

 At the Tavern, you can add, remove or inspect characters.
-Also, you can equally devide gold among party members.
+Also, you can equally divide gold among party members.
 As you want to form a party, type `a` to add members to the party.

+Use `j, k` keys to choose members and `x` to add.

     | * | Add who to the party?                |                 |
     |   |  - j)down k)up x)choose l)eave       |gold l)eave > a  |